 "Both trappers and breeders were well represented at the organization meeting and plans will be formulated to include all identified with the industry from White River to the Manitoba boundary.
 It was estimated that there were more than thirty breeders in the area contiguous to the Lakehead with probably twice that many in the whole of the northwest."

-Actually there were about one hundred and twenty-five ranches in this district and this association was to be of great service to them.
+There were about one hundred and twenty-five ranches in this district and this association was to be of great service to them.
 Educational meetings, field days and excellent live animal shows were promoted for many years.
 The area provided some of the top national association executives in later times.
-They didn't get their grading station, research laboratory or fur auction but they got what they needed which was stout, far seeing leadership from their own ranks.
+They didn't get their grading station, research laboratory or fur auction but they got what they needed which was stout, far-seeing leadership from their ranks.

-The original 19 members were a cross section of the business and professional life of the city.
-They were a group of "Young Turks" not only interested in selling breeding stock, but keenly aware of the need to know more about mink and their management.
-When outside speakers were available, they were warmly welcomed; but due to their scarcity and the fact we were meeting on a monthly basis much of the educational program came from within the membership.
+The original 19 members were a cross-section of the business and professional life of the city.
+They were a group of "Young Turks" not only interested in selling breeding stock but keenly aware of the need to know more about mink and their management.
+When outside speakers were available, they were warmly welcomed; but due to their scarcity and the fact we were meeting every month much of the educational program came from within the membership.

 The Toronto and York members believed that the foundation stones of a national mink association would be local associations like their own in all mink centres across Canada.

 Their motto was `To believe is to act.'
 An editorial in the April 1940 issue of the Canadian Silver Fox and Fur under the heading of Asks Mink Breeders to Organize, outlines the plan, "that live and progressive organization the Toronto and York Mink Breeders Association recently distributed through its Secretary, Dr. Rendle Bowness, a letter suggesting to mink breeders of Canada that they become organized.